Does ivy kill trees?

 An often misunderstood creeper, ivy is not the bad guy that it has been made out to be.
 It does not compete with trees’ root systems and, in fact, is an inviting habitat for wildlife.
 Ivy can only do damage to older, rotting and more vulnerable trees, and to healthy trees, once it grows on and through the tree’s canopy, preventing photosynthesis from taking place effectively.

-There are, however, both natural and man-made methods of controlling ivy’s growth and proliferation and this is something you will need to consult a professional about, in order to have a complete and thorough solution that will help you deal with the ivy that’s growing on your trees.
+There are, however, both natural and man-made methods of controlling ivy’s growth and proliferation and this is something you will need to consult with a professional about, in order to have a complete and thorough solution that will help you deal with the ivy that’s growing on your trees.
 With that being said, we hope you’ll look at ivy in a more favourable light in the future and think twice before you remove it from your garden.